-The War of Art by Steven Pressfield Book Summary & Commentary
+The War of Art Summary: 5 Best Lessons from Steven Pressfield

 Have you ever wanted to do something creative, but you couldn’t make yourself actually sit down and do the work?
 Well, here’s some good news: you’re not alone!
 Many of us with big dreams struggle against powerful inner blocks like procrastination, distraction, self-doubt and fear.